Princess (food): History

 Princess sandwiches are a purely Bulgarian invention, as no neighboring country have any similar recipes, and they are a typical socialist dish, most probably invented sometime in the mid-1960s as a clever way to make a satisfying meal without using too much of the expensive at the time meat, and even though they may not be particularly esthetically pleasing, being delicious and easy to make is probably what made these sandwiches popular across the country.

 There are different opinions regarding the origin of the name "princess" or "stranjanka", and there is even a somewhat humorous legend involving tsar Ivan Asen II and a local girl that demanded to be made a princess if she manages to feed the king's starving army, which she did by making those sandwiches.

 The actual origin of the name is different, though.
-In communist era Bulgaria, it was very common to brand a recipe or a food product after a place - like a town or a mountain for example (marzipan "Liulin", kashkaval "Vitosha" etc.), or after an event or achievement, like for example the chockolites brand "Amphora" that depict the Panagyurian gold treasure on the box, and in this particular case, the meat sandwiches were branded with the somewhat pompous name "Thracian princess", which was a reference to the excavation of the Mogilan burial mound in the center of Vratsa in 1965–66.
+In communist era Bulgaria, it was very common to brand a recipe or a food product after a place - like a town or a mountain for example (marzipan "Liulin", kashkaval "Vitosha" etc.), or after an event or achievement, like for example the chocolate brand "Amphora" that depict the Panagyurian gold treasure on the box, and in this particular case, the meat sandwiches were branded with the somewhat pompous name "Thracian princess", which was a reference to the excavation of the Mogilan burial mound in the center of Vratsa in 1965–66.
 However, that name wasn't popular with the people and eventually it became shortened to "a princess", which stuck.